 - The plain, white object should fill the spot metering circle. - Focus manually and set the standard exposure for the white object. - You can set any white balance.

 Select [Custom White Balance].

-- ➤ The custom white balance selection screen will appear.
+- Under the [♠2] tab, select [Custom White Balance], then press <आ>. - ➤ The custom white balance selection screen will appear.

 Import the white balance data.